jlrios/jlrios/README.md

 ![](https://komarev.com/ghpvc/?username=jlrios&color=brightgreen&style=for-the-badge)
 </div>

-<h2>About me</h2>
+<h2>🐻 About me</h2>
 <p>
     Just a normal software developer with a focus on web applications and QA testing.
 Dedicated to continuous learning and enhancing proficiency with the latest technologies.
 Seeking to contribute technical expertise to a dynamic development team.
 </p>
 <p>
-    Passionate about: learning, reading, music, playing drums, drawing, carpentry, railroad scale models, and exploring the history of space careers.
+    Passionate about: learn useful things, read, music, play drums, draw, carpentry, railroad scale models, and history about the explore space careers.
 </p>

 <h2>🔭 Personal current projects</h2>